Project-Sloth/ps-mdt/README.md

 ```sql
 ALTER TABLE players CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci
 ```
+- **I'm unable to save incidents and getting no errors?** - This is most likely due to a new police job being made and "type" is not leo.
+Simply change this in qb-core/shared/jobs.lua.

 # Reskins
 The below repos are direct forks of ps-mdt and have been edited to fit certain countries/look.